Are you a military family that is considering foster care or adoption?

 “Being comfortable with the uncomfortable.”- Schwandt explains that like children in care, military personnel are sometimes expected to move around very suddenly.
 Whether their orders are changing or they are being deployed, service members are expected to transition if necessary.
 He says coming from foster care, he was “trained” in many different settings, and had little trouble traveling as an adult serving his country.

 “Adapt, persist, and recover.”- Along with expecting the unexpected, children in care have to be adaptable and sometimes self-sufficient.
 He argues that if they are able to adapt and persist, recovery is attainable.

 Resiliency- Schwandt tells Cruz that his hard times in the foster care system made him a resilient adult.
 The harsh times he went through in the system prepared him for the harsh realities of the military- including death.
 As a young child, he experienced the death of a parent, and because of that experience, he was able to cope and persist when he faced it again in the military.

 Family- Through both the foster care system and the military, Schwandt has come to realize that family is not always who you share your DNA with, but those who love and support you.
 In the military, he found the same traits in other service members.

-Leadership and Discipline- Not only does foster care require some self determination, but sometimes requires a sense of responsibility over others.
+Leadership and Discipline- Not only does foster care require some self-determination but sometimes requires a sense of responsibility for others.
 Some children in care act as leader of the household, sometimes even raising their siblings.
 When Schwandt joined the Army he quickly learned this of the military as well.

-To listen to the full interview, visit: http://www.fosterfocusmag.com/articles/advocacy-army-one.
+To listen to the full interview and more on fostering in the military, visit http://www.fosterfocusmag.com/articles/advocacy-army-one.

 Schwandt, Jamie, Dr. “An Advocacy Army of One.”
 Interview by Capri Cruz.
 Foster Focus.
 Foster Focus Magazine, n.d.
 Web.